 Pediatric HIV

-Human immunodeficiency virus (HIV) is the virus that is responsible for causing acquired immune deficiency syndrome (AIDS).
+Human immunodeficiency virus (HIV) is the virus that is responsible for causing Acquired Immune Deficiency Syndrome (AIDS).
 The virus destroys or impairs cells of the immune system and progressively destroys the body's ability to fight infections and certain cancers.
 In adults and adolescents, HIV is most commonly spread by sexual contact with an infected partner.
 In most of the countries nearly all HIV infections in children under the age of 13 are from vertical transmission, which means the virus is passed to the child when they are in their mother's womb or as they pass through the birth canal, or through breastfeeding.
 Before 1985, a small group of children were infected with the virus by contaminated blood products.
 Routine screening of blood products began in 1985.
 Not every child born to an HIV-infected mother will acquire the virus conception.

 Related Conference of Pediatric HIV

-14th International Conference on Emerging Infectious Diseases
+18th Global Conference on Nephrology and Infectious Diseases

 Amsterdam, Netherlands